League of Legends isn’t the most stable of games.

 Riot Games Support Twitter

-The last option is to check Riot Games Support on Twitter.
-If there’s a major issue with League’s servers, Riot will be sure to tweet about it.
+Lastly, just to make sure, you can check Riot Games Support on Twitter.
+If there’s a major issue with the League servers, Riot will tweet about it.